AElfProject/AElf/src/AElf.Contracts.Vote/README.md

 - Anyway, voters can withdraw their votes after a certain days according to the value of `VoteContractConsts.MaxActiveDays`.

 </details>

 <details>

   <summary><b>Vote</b></summary>

+### Purpose

+For a `Voter` to vote for a (epoch of a) certain voting event.

+### Notes

+- Basically, a voting behaviour is to update `VotingResult`, and add a new `VotingRecord`.

+- The values of `Topic`, `Sponsor` and `EpochNumber` fields can identify a `VotingResult`.

+- We can get a certain `VotingRecord` by providing transaction id of `Vote` transaction, which actually called `VoteId`.

+- This method will only lock token if voting event isn't delegated.
+Delegated voting event should lock in higher level contract, like `Election Contract`.

 </details>